 Night terrors are not synonymous with bad dreams.
 A bad dream may wake you up frightened, a night terror can ruin your day, your week, your month…

-Those of us who have experienced night terrors understand that not only are they a full body experience, but that they have a tremendous impact on our emotional and psychological well being in America.
+Those of us who have experienced night terrors understand that not only are they a full body experience, but that they have a tremendous impact on our emotional and psychological well being in Melbourne.